arsalmairaj2k/enhanced-crypto-trading-advisor-using-RAG/README.md

 You:

-Interact with the system by:

-Asking crypto-related questions (e.g., "Should I buy Bitcoin now?").
+Enter a question (e.g., "Should I buy Bitcoin now?") or a command:
-Using special commands:
 summary: Get a comprehensive market overview.
-update: Refresh data from live sources. quit, exit, or bye: Exit the application.
+update: Refresh data from APIs.
+quit: Exit the program.

-The system responds with detailed advice, including market analysis, risk considerations, recommendations, and referenced sources.
+The system responds with detailed advice, including market analysis, risk considerations, and source citations.

-Features

-Real-Time Data:

-Fetches live market data for cryptocurrencies like Bitcoin, Ethereum, and Cardano from CoinGecko.
-Aggregates news from trusted sources (CoinTelegraph, CoinDesk, CryptoNews, Decrypt).
-Updates data every 5 minutes in the background for real-time insights.

-Historical Analysis:

-Retrieves historical price data using yfinance.
-Calculates technical indicators like RSI, SMA, volatility, and Sharpe ratio.

-Expert Insights:

-Includes curated expert analyses from industry figures (e.g., Peter Brandt, Plan B).
-Provides insights on technical analysis, on-chain metrics, and market fundamentals.

-Trading Strategies:

-Offers educational content on strategies like Dollar-Cost Averaging, Technical Analysis, and Risk Management.

-Interactive Chat Interface:

-Modular chat() method for conversational interaction.
-Supports natural language queries with detailed, source-referenced responses.
-Maintains chat history for context.

-Robust Error Handling:

-Validates inputs (e.g., portfolio dictionary, question strings).
-Handles API errors and network issues gracefully.

-Testing:

-Includes unit tests for key functionalities (e.g., RSI calculation, portfolio validation).
+Example Commands:

+Ask about market sentiment: What's the current market sentiment for Bitcoin?
+Request portfolio analysis: Analyze my portfolio: BTC=0.5, ETH=2.0 Learn about strategies: Explain dollar-cost averaging strategy for crypto

-Run tests with: python -m unittest lc.py.
+Run Unit Tests:To verify core functionality, run the tests: python -m unittest lc.py

-Explainability:

-Responses include explanations of why recommendations are made, based on specific data points, indicators, or news.

 Project Structure

-lc.py: Main script containing the CryptoTradingGuideRAG class, chat interface, and tests.
+lc.py: Main script containing the CryptoTradingGuideRAG class and chat interface.
-.env: Environment file for storing the Google API key (not included in version control). requirements.txt (optional): Recommended for pinning dependency versions.
+.env: Environment file for storing the Google API key (not tracked in git). requirements.txt: List of dependencies with pinned versions (create based on the installation section).

-Example Questions

-"What's the current market sentiment for Bitcoin?"
-"Should I buy Ethereum now or wait for a dip?"
-"Explain dollar-cost averaging strategy for crypto."
-"What are the key technical indicators I should watch?"
-"How should I manage risk in crypto trading?"
+README.md: This file, providing project documentation.

 Notes

-API Key Security: For production use, consider a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault) instead of a .env file.
+API Key Security: For production, consider using a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault) instead of .env.
-Library Compatibility: Ensure urllib3 and OpenSSL versions are compatible to avoid warnings.
-Update libraries if needed.
-Rate Limiting: The system includes delays to respect API rate limits (e.g., CoinGecko, yfinance).
+Error Handling: The system handles API failures and invalid inputs gracefully, with detailed error messages.
+Real-Time Updates: Data is updated every 5 minutes in the background.
+Use the update command for immediate refreshes.
-Extensibility: The chat() method is modular and can be extended for GUI integration (e.g., Streamlit) or WebSocket-based real-time notifications.
+Extensibility: The chat interface is modular and can be extended to a web-based UI (e.g., Streamlit) or WebSocket-based notifications.
+Library Compatibility: Ensure requests and urllib3 are compatible with your system’s OpenSSL version to avoid warnings.

 Troubleshooting

+API Key Issues: If prompted for a key, ensure it’s valid and set in .env or entered correctly.
-API Errors: Ensure a stable internet connection and valid Google API key.
+API Failures: Check your internet connection and API rate limits (CoinGecko, yfinance).
-Missing Dependencies: Verify all libraries are installed with correct versions.
+Library Errors: Verify all dependencies are installed with the correct versions.
-Data Fetch Issues: Check RSS feed URLs and CoinGecko API status.
-Startup Errors: Review the error message and ensure setup steps are followed (see error message in the console).

-Future Improvements

-Add a web-based UI using Streamlit or Flask for a graphical chat interface.
-Implement WebSocket support for real-time data notifications.
-Expand expert insights with live data from X API or YouTube API.
-Add more technical indicators (e.g., MACD, Bollinger Bands) for deeper analysis.
+Warnings: If you encounter urllib3 warnings, update the library or check OpenSSL compatibility.

+Contributing
+Contributions are welcome!
+Please:

+Fork the repository.
+Create a feature branch (git checkout -b feature/your-feature).
+Commit changes (git commit -m "Add your feature").
+Push to the branch (git push origin feature/your-feature).
+Open a pull request.

 License
-This project is for educational purposes and provided as-is.
-Always conduct your own research before making trading decisions.
-Cryptocurrency investments carry high risk.

-Happy trading! 🚀 For questions or contributions, contact the project maintainer.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Acknowledgments

+Powered by LangChain and Google Generative AI.
+Data sources: CoinGecko, yfinance, CoinTelegraph, CoinDesk, CryptoNews, Decrypt.
+Inspired by the need for reliable, data-driven crypto trading advice.